kihyunee/genomics_tutorial_repo/strainphlan_walk_through.md

 (2) Run metaphlan per each sample
 Several assumptions specific to my server setting made here.
 - I assume using 4 processors (multithread); If you have more or less than 4 processors available, you may adjust `--nproc` option.
 - I had an issue / error running metaphlan when I left it to use the default paths to bowtie2 and bowtie2-build executables.
-That's because the bowtie2 installation automatically made along with metaphlan was somehow broken..
+- That's because the bowtie2 installation made within the metaphlan environment (as a dependency) was somehow broken.
-- So I had to feed via `bowtie2_exe` and `bowtie2_build` options the paths to the WORKING version of bowtie2 executables THAT I ALREADY HAD in my server.
+- That issue is solved when I feed the fine/working version of bowtie2 executables via `bowtie2_exe` and `bowtie2_build` options.
+- All you need know know is the paths to the WORKING version of bowtie2 executables THAT I ALREADY HAD in my server.
 - In my case that were: `/chunlab/tool/python/python2/bin/bowtie2` and `/chunlab/tool/python/python2/bin/bowtie2-build`
+- Bowtie2 is needed in many many workflows anyway.
+So why not install it system-wide (outside this metaphlan environment) ?

 ```
 metaphlan --nproc 4 --bowtie2_exe /chunlab/tool/python/python2/bin/bowtie2 --bowtie2_build /chunlab/tool/python/python2/bin/bowtie2-build --bowtie2db /data0/home/kihyunee/local_DBs/metaphlan_db --input_type fastq -s sams/SRR9092032.sam.bz2 --bowtie2out bowtie2/SRR9092032.bowtie2.bz2 -o profiles/SRR9092032_profile.tsv raw_read/SRR9092032.fastq.gz